zalando/restful-api-guidelines/pagination/Pagination.md

 # Pagination

-## {{book.must}} Always Return JSON Objects To Support Future Pagination
+## {{book.must}} Always Return JSON Objects To Support Extensibility
 When returning a collection, you must always return a JSON object (and not i.e. an array).
 This holds true for all collections.
-If you need to add pagination later, you can easily do so by extending the JSON object without breaking the API.
+JSON objects support compatible extension by additional attributes.
+This way you can easily add pagination later, without breaking the API.

 ## {{ book.must }} Support Pagination